Andre-lab/evodock/README.md

 ## Preparing inputs for EvoDOCK

-The following describes how to prepare input structures and creating ensembles from AlphaFold as inputs to EvoDOCK
+The following describes how to prepare input structures and creating ensembles from AlphaFold as inputs to EvoDOCK.

 ### Prepacking structures
 Before running EvoDOCK, it is important to pack the sidechains (prepacking) of the input structures (takes several seconds):